mit-orcd/orcd-docs-edit/docs/software/compile.md

 For the first build, `make` builds the targets in the following order: *main.o*, *WriteMyString.o*, and *write*.
 This compiles all source codes and then links all object files to create the executable.

-When the prpgram is rebuilt, `make` will only build the targets whose prerequisites have been modified since the last build.
+When the program is rebuilt, `make` will only build the targets whose prerequisites have been modified since the last build.
 This feature makes the building process efficient for a program with many source files.
 For example, if *WriteMyString.c* is modified, it is recompiled, while *main.c* is not.
 If *main.c* or *header.h* is modified, only *main.c* is recompiled, while *WriteMyString.c* is not.
 In either case, the *write* target will be rebuilt, since either *main.o* or *WriteMyString.o* is updated.

 We need to run `make clean` and then run `make`, if we want to completely rebuild evetyhing.